stocyr/ConsoleMotionRecorder/README.md

 ## Requirements

-This tool requires a python 2.x installation and a Leap Motion device (www.leapmotion.com) with installed Leap app.
+This tool requires a python 2.x installation and a Leap Motion device (www.leapmotion.com) with installed Leap app v0.7.3 or higher.
-Alongside with the source file *ConsoleMotionRecorder.py* the Leap python API should be provided in the same directory:
+Alongside with the source file *ConsoleMotionRecorder.py*, the Leap python API (again SDK v0.7.3 or higher) should be provided in the same directory:

 * *Leap.py*
 * *_LeapPython.pyd*